ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 Go to your desired Folder that you want to edit and pick a Markdown File to edit.

-_Note: Each article is grouped into folders and each folder contains markdown files and their media.
+_Note: Each article is grouped into folders and each folder contains markdown files arranged by language and their media.
 Please follow this format if you're creating a new Article._

 Now click your desired Markdown file to edit.
 And you should see something like this.